Oprah Winfrey Fast Facts

 January 1, 2012 - Winfrey's new show, "Oprah's Next Chapter," debuts on the OWN network.

-November 20, 2013 - Is awarded the Presidential Medal of Freedom by President Barack Obama.
+November 20, 2013 - Is awarded the Presidential Medal of Freedom by President Obama.

-January 15, 2015 - The film "Selma," in which Winfrey costars, is nominated for an Academy Award for best picture.

 October 19, 2015 - Winfrey and Weight Watchers announce a partnership in which Winfrey is buying a 10% stake in the company and taking a seat on its board of directors.